blakedietz/allyanna.world/blog/30-by-30-goals.md

 In my personal journal, I dived deeper into each goal.
 I asked myself why this specific goal was important to me and if it aligns with my life values.
 Then I wrote about past experiences with each goal.
 For example, take goal #26: Journal Once a Week.
 I’ve tried establishing this habit in the past but it didn’t stick.
 I thought about why it’s important and how it will benefit me.
 Then I wrote out a plan for the upcoming year that was realistic and manageable.
 Lastly, I want to make these goals visible--thus, this post!
 Have you ever heard of the saying, “Out of sight, out of mind.”?
-My mom used to say this to me all of the time growing up and now I’m a believer of the phrase.
+Growing up, my mom used to say this to me *all* of the time and now I’m a believer of the phrase.
 Thanks, mom! 👋

 Below you’ll find my list of 30 by 30 goals.
 I want to share this with you.
 I want *you* to keep me accountable too.
 I believe by putting this out in the universe, it will help me conquer this list.